ta-data-lis/prework-labs/README.md

 ### Question

-Question: How old are you if you were born in 1990?
+How old are you if you were born in 1990?

 ### Answer